rebelot/heirline.nvim/cookbook.md

 - a default statusline to be shown whenever you edit a regular file,
 - a statusline for regular inactive buffers
 - a statusline for special buffers, like the quickfix, helpfiles, nvim-tree, or other windowed plugins.
-- a dedicated statuslines for terminals
+- a dedicated statuslines for terminals.

 Because there's no actual distinction between a statusline and any of its components, we can just use the `condition` field to affect a whole series of